arifulhaqueuc/Python-Excersices/README.md

 | Series holds any types of data such as int, str, floating point | Dataframe is a labeled data structure with column of potential different types |

-### Technical Description
-Following primary Technologies/concepts were used
-  - Python 2.x

-### How to run
-  - clone the repo
-  - activate the virtual environment
-  - install the required libraries from requiriement.txt
-  - run individual file from scripts directory

 #### How to import libraries
 General Syntax
 <br />Option 1